Optimizing Attention with Mirror Descent: Generalized Max-Margin Token Selection

 Studies such as \citet{sahiner2022unraveling, ergen2022convexifying} investigate attention model optimization through convex relaxations. \citet{jelassi2022vision} demonstrate that Vision Transformers (ViTs) identify spatial patterns in binary classification via gradient methods. \citet{li2023theoretical} provide sample complexity bounds and discuss attention sparsity in SGD for ViTs. \citet{nguyen2024primal} introduce static primal-dual formulations for attention mechanisms, connecting self-attention to support vector regression (SVR). \citet{chen2024primal} propose a novel attention mechanism that optimizes self-attention in Transformers using asymmetric Kernel Singular Value Decomposition (KSVD) in the primal representation, achieving efficiency and performance improvements through low-rank approximations and regularization techniques.
 However, these works do not examine optimization dynamics, the role of descent algorithms, or the implications of implicit bias in training, which are the main focus of our work.

-\citet{oymak2023role} and \citet{deora2023optimization} explore optimization dynamics in prompt-attention and multi-head attention models, respectively. \citet{tian2023scan, tian2023joma} study SGD dynamics and multi-layer Transformer training. \citet{ataee2024max, tarzanagh2023transformers} examine the implicit bias of GD in attention optimization. \citet{vasudeva2024implicit} analyze the global directional convergence and convergence rate of GD for attention optimization under specific data conditions.
+\citet{oymak2023role} and \citet{deora2023optimization} explore optimization dynamics in prompt-tuning and multi-head attention models, respectively. \citet{tian2023scan, tian2023joma} study SGD dynamics and multi-layer Transformer training. \citet{ataee2024max, tarzanagh2023transformers} examine the implicit bias of GD in attention optimization. \citet{vasudeva2024implicit} analyze the global directional convergence and convergence rate of GD for attention optimization under specific data conditions.
 Furthermore, \citet{tarzanagh2023transformers} and \citet{sheen2024implicit} respectively show that the regularization path and gradient flow not only achieve minimal loss but also minimize the nuclear norm of the key-query weight \( W \). \citet{thrampoulidis2024implicit, li2024mechanics, zhao2024implicit} also study the optimization dynamics of attention mechanisms and the implicit bias of GD in next-token prediction.
-Our work extends these findings and those of \citet{ataee2024max, tarzanagh2023transformers}, focusing on the implicit bias of the general class of MD algorithms for attention training. {Similar to these prior works, our theoretical analysis adopts a single-head, one-layer setting—a standard abstraction that balances analytical tractability with capturing the essential nonconvex optimization structure of softmax attention.
+Our work extends these findings and those of \citet{tarzanagh2023transformers,ataee2024max}, focusing on the implicit bias of the general class of MD algorithms for attention training. {Similar to these prior works, our theoretical analysis adopts a single-head, one-layer setting—a standard abstraction that balances analytical tractability with capturing the essential nonconvex optimization structure of softmax attention.
 Extensions to multi-head and multi-layer attention theory, as explored in \citep{tian2023joma, collins2024context, chen2025provably}, remain an important direction for future work.}